yuchingho/University/3) UWS Third Year/4) Semester Two - Advanced Programming Mobile Devices/README.md

-Advanced Mobile Programming focused on programming concepts and diagrams used to build an application.\
+Advanced Mobile Programming focused on programming concepts and diagrams used to build an application.
-The marking was split in half - exam and application, which was built in a seperate repository <a href="https://github.com/yuchingho/AndroidGymBuddy">Gym Buddy</a>.